TIBCOSoftware/snappydata/docs/install/upgrade.md

 !!!
 Note:

-	- Ensure that no operations are currently running on the system.
+	Ensure that no operations are currently running on the system.

-	- Use a path for the Parquet file that has enough space to hold the table data.
-Once the re-import has completed successfully, make sure that the Parquet files are deleted explicitly.

 The following example demonstrates how you can re-create your column tables using a Parquet-based external table: